Narrabri Gas Project Environmental Impact Statement

 State Environmental Planning Policy (Mining, Petroleum and Extractive Industries) 2007 establishes a gateway process for the assessment of State significant mining and petroleum projects located on biophysical strategic agricultural land (BSAL).

-A BSAL assessment, including an extensive soil survey, was carried out within the agricultural part of the project area in accordance with the NSW Government’s Interim Protocol for Site Verification and Mapping of Biophysical Strategic Agricultural Land.
-This assessment identified that no BSAL occurs within the project area.
-The NSW Office of Environment and Heritage issued a site verification certificate confirming that no BSAL occurs within the project area on 1 December 2015.
-This can be viewed here.
+Although the Narrabri Gas Project area did not contain BSAL as mapped by the NSW Government, Santos was required to carry out a BSAL assessment.
+This included extensive soil surveys within the agricultural part of the Project Area, in accordance with the NSW Government’s Interim Protocol for Site Verification and Mapping of Biophysical Strategic Agricultural Land.
+This assessment confirmed that no BSAL occurs within the Project Area and the NSW Office of Environment and Heritage issued a site verification certificate to that effect on 1 December 2015.
+This certificate can be viewed here.

 Environment Protection Licensing

 ‘Petroleum exploration, assessment and production’ is a scheduled activity listed in Schedule 1 of the Protection of the Environment Operations Act 1997 (POEO Act).
 Under section 48 of the POEO Act, all scheduled activities are required to hold an environment protection licence.

 Santos holds three environment protection licences for petroleum ‘exploration, assessment and production’ in NSW:

 EPL 20350 covering PEL 238, PAL 2 and PPL3 in the area around Narrabri